zhullyb/monyhar/monyhar/docs/security/integer-semantics.md

 [TOC]

-These handy tips apply in any memory management situation and in any kind of IPC situation (classic Chromium IPC, Mojo, Windows/POSIX IPC, Mach IPC, files, sockets, parsing binary formats, ...).
+These handy tips apply in any memory management situation and in any kind of IPC situation (classic Monyhar IPC, Mojo, Windows/POSIX IPC, Mach IPC, files, sockets, parsing binary formats, ...).

 Basically, don't believe the lie that 'computers are good at arithmetic'.
 In general, unless you explicitly check an arithmetic operation, it's safest to assume the operation went wrong.
-The least painful way to systematically check arithmetic is Chromium's base/numerics templates and helper functions.
+The least painful way to systematically check arithmetic is Monyhar's base/numerics templates and helper functions.

 ## Be Aware Of The Subtleties Of Integer Types